-During my childhood I spent a lot of time exploring my creative side- whether it was discovering new people or what lies across the world through books, or dancing, participating in sports, playing dress up following instructions from the Childcraft books, which was my Google at that time (I made a pretty good ghost and pirate with an eye-patch and all) and trying DIY crafts with my sister- We even made Spongebob and muma disliked it so much.
-We, on the other hand carried him around even to school until he disappeared under mysterious circumstances one day.
-I had also created an imaginary country inhabited mostly by cats and the national colour was purple… but let’s not get into that for it would need a whole different post.
+During my childhood I spent a lot of time exploring my creative side- whether it was discovering new people or what lies across the world through books, or dancing, participating in sports, playing dress up following instructions from the Childcraft books, which was my Google at that time (I made a pretty good ghost and pirate with an eye-patch and all) and trying DIY crafts with my sister- We once made Spongebob and a girlfriend for him.
+Muma disliked the fact that we used dishwashing sponge for this.
+We, on the other hand carried them around even to school until they disappeared under mysterious circumstances one day.
+I had also created an imaginary country inhabited mostly by cats and the national colour was purple… but let’s not get into that, okay?
+It might need a whole different post.

 I believed that even something like a doll or a chair has a story of its own.
 I wanted to hear that story and bring life into everything around me.
 I had once watched a Disney cartoon where broken dolls that nobody wanted were thrown away and they got together, mended each other and became whole again.
 This cartoon moved me and I said to myself that I would never abandon my art, dolls or books.
 I designed a doll house where no doll was left out, even the broken ones.
 I spent elaborate amounts of time making tiny foods, tiny gadgets, and with grandma’s help- clothes and upholstery.
 This became such a hit that friends from school would come home just to see the tiny world I created, sometimes asking me to make something for them too.